thant-thiha/video-games-sales-analysis/README.md

 This project provides a comprehensive, statistically validated overview of the global video game industry’s performance over several decades.
 Through structured analysis, it enables understanding of platform longevity, sales evolution, and critical acclaim distribution.

 The findings contribute meaningful business intelligence for game publishers, market analysts, and investors while showcasing advanced data storytelling and visualization practices.

----

-## How to Reproduce
-1. Clone this repository and open the Jupyter Notebook using: